lsawade/introduction-to-conda/docs/mamba.md

 One of the coolest feature is [`repoquery`](https://mamba.readthedocs.io/en/latest/user_guide/mamba.html#repoquery)

-Repoquery can easily and efficiently show you dependency structure of the package you want to install.
+`repoquery` can easily and efficiently show you dependency structure of the package you want to install.

 ## Why not `mambda`?

-AlthoughMamba has been growing quite rapidly, it’s just not yet as widely spread.
+Although `mamba` has been growing quite rapidly, it’s just not yet as widely spread.
 Hence, bugs and oter kinks haven't been fully ironed out yet.
 This may change though.
 As of now, the main disadvantage is that mamba’s incompatibility detection is not as “good” as conda’s (yet).
 So, if you want your research to be